 \section{Preliminary}

-In this section, we will first outline the workflow of the T2T Multimodal RAG system and define the notations in Section \ref{sec:preliminary_workflow}.
-Then, we establish the threat model of protecting the knowledge copyright in Multimodal RAG system, and define the roles and interactions of an \textit{Adversary} and a \textit{Defender} in Section \ref{sec:preliminary_threat}.
+In this section, we outline the workflow of the T2T Multimodal RAG system and define the notation in Section \ref{sec:preliminary_workflow}.
+Then, we establish the threat model for knowledge copyright protection in Multimodal RAG systems in Section \ref{sec:preliminary_threat}.